utecht/old_blog/_posts/2015-06-05-comparing-triplestores.md

 Sesame allows files to be directly uploaded through workbench.
 Having had so many problems with the raw file in Fuseki I tried uploading the corrected n-triple file that worked with RDFLib and after roughly 15min it reported back that it was loaded and updated its number of triples.

 #### Virtuoso
-Virtuoso also allows file uploading through the admin interface I uploaded the 'corrected' n-triples file and it appeared to work.
+Virtuoso also allows file uploading through the admin interface.
+I uploaded the 'corrected' n-triples file and it appeared to work.
 However it does not give a count of triples loaded anywhere, and the only way to tell was to attempt to query against it, which only worked halfway, but more on that in the next section.

 <a name="exploration"></a>Data Exploration